 Bits Name Function

 [31:9] Reserved -

-[8] sf_ram_state_change_pending Snoop filter RAM the PREQ input.
-1 power state change pending.
-This bit reads back
+[8] sf_ram_state_change_pending Snoop filter RAM power state change pending.
+This bit reads bac the PREQ input.

-0 No change pe denied. nding, any previous requests have been accepted o
+0 No change pe denied. nding, any previous requests have been accepted or

-1 State change i is pending and might be accepted or denied.
+1 State change i s pending and might be accepted or denied.

-[7:5] sf_ram_state_request This indicates the last requested power state of the snoop filter RAMs.
+[7:5] sf_ram_state_request This field indicates the last requested power state of the snoop filter RAMs.
 The possible values of this field are the same as those of sf_ram_state.

 [4:2] sf_ram_state The snoop filter RAM power states are:

-06000 Off.
+0b000 Off.

 0b001 Static snoop filter RAM retention.

 0b010 Reserved.

 0b011 Dynamic snoop filter RAM retention.

 0b100 On.

 0b101-0b111 Reserved.

-Not e
+Note

-This register is re dynamic retention adable only when the interconnect is in either the n or the On state.
+This register is readable only when the interconnect is in either the dynamic retention or the On state.